ugurevren/AimAssist_Unity2D/README.md

 1. Attach the `AimAssist` script to a GameObject, such as the player.
 2. Assign the list of enemies (`Transform[] _enemies`) via the Unity Inspector.
 3. Configure parameters like `_maxCorrection`, `_maxAngle`, and `_smoothing` in the Inspector to suit your game.
 4. Use the `AssistedAim` method in your player controller script to apply aim correction dynamically.

+### Update Notes
+- **AimAssist.cs** now includes Remove Enemy and Set Aim Assist Values functions

 ### Example Usage
 - **AimAssist.cs** also includes an example usage that you can check out.